On Recursive Edit Distance Kernels with Application to Time Series Classification: Introduction

-This paper aims at exploring this issue and proposes Time Warp Kernels (TWK) constructions that try to preserve the properties of elastic measures from which they are derived, while offering the possibility possibility of embedding time series in Time Warped Hilbert Spaces.
-The main contributions of the paper are as follows \begin{enumerate} \item we establish the indefiniteness of the main time-warp measures used in the literature, \item we propose some methods to construct positive definite kernels from classical time-warp measures, \item we define simple Time Warp Inner Product (TWIP) as an extension to the Euclidean Inner Product, and \item we experiment and compare the proposed kernels on time series classification tasks using a large variety of time series datasets. \end{enumerate}
+This paper aims at (re-)exploring this issue and, following earlier works (\cite{TWED:Haussler99}, \cite{TWED:Haasdonk04}, \cite{TWED:Vert2004}, \cite{TWED:Cortes04}, \cite{TWED:Cuturi07}) proposes Recursive Edit Distance Kernels (REDK) constructions that try to preserve the properties of elastic measures from which they are derived, while offering the possibility of embedding time series in Time Warped Hilbert Spaces.
+The main contributions of the paper are as follows \begin{enumerate} \item we verify the indefiniteness of the main time-warp measures used in the literature, \item we propose a new method to construct positive definite kernels from classical time-warp or edit measures.
+This method is quite general and less restrictive than previous ones, although it requires to introduce a recursive regularizing term that allows to prove the definiteness of our kernels as a direct consequence of the Haussler's convolution theorem, \item we show that the regularizing approach we develop applies also when a symmetric \textit{corridor} is used to limit the search space used to evaluate the elastic measure, \item we experiment and compare the proposed kernels on some time series classification tasks using a large variety of time series data sets to estimate in practice the benefit we can expect from such kernels.\\ \end{enumerate}

-The paper is organized as follows: the second section of the paper synthesizes the related works; the third section introduces the notation and mathematical backgrounds that are used throughout the paper; the fourth section addresses the non definiteness of classical elastic measures that prevents the direct construction of an inner product from these measures.
-The fifth section develops the construction of some TWK and TWIP from classical elastic measures and discusses their potential benefits.
-The sixth section gathers clustering and classification experimentations on a wide range of time series data and compares TWK and TWIP accuracies with classical elastic and non elastic measures.
-The seventh section proposes a conclusion and further research perspectives.
-Appendix \ref{Appendix:A} gives the proof of our main results.
+The paper is organized as follows: the second section synthesizes the related works; the third section introduces the notation and mathematical background that is used throughout the paper.
+The fourth section develops the construction of a general REDK and details some instantiations derived from classical elastic measures.
+The fifth section gathers classification experimentation on a wide range of time series data and compares REDK accuracies with classical elastic measures.
+The sixth section proposes a conclusion and further research perspectives.
+Appendix \ref{Appendix:A} states the indefiniteness of classical elastic measures, and appendix \ref{Appendix:B} presents the proof of our main results.